-As far as part of your question on defending Internet end users, I believe that my routine, coming from the community of end users, provides me with a natural ability and a natural sense of defending Internet end users.
-So, all my decisions and all my discussions would be led by this natural knowledge and natural inclination to defend end users.
+As far as to part of your question on the pending Internet end users, I believe that my routing coming from the community of end users provides me with natural ability and natural sense of defending Internet end users, so all my decisions and all my discussions will be led by this natural knowledge and natural inclination to defend users.
 Thank you very much, Aziz.

-TIJANI BEN JEMAA: Thank you, Leon.
-Now, before Olivier raises his hand, Natalia asked a question on the chat.
-I will read it -

-ALAN GREENBERG: Tijani, I think that question was asked of both candidates.

-TIJANI BEN JEMAA: Yes.
-You didn't answer it?

-ALAN GREENBERG: You haven't given me the chance to answer it yet.

-TIJANI BEN JEMAA: You are right.
+- >> TIJANI BEN JEMAA: Thank you, Leon.
+So now before Olivier raised his hand, Natalia asked the question on the chat.
+I will read it. - >> Tijani, I think that question was asked of both candidates. - >> TIJANI BEN JEMAA: Yes, you didn't answer it? - >> ALAN GREENBERG: You haven't given me the chance to answer it yet (chuckles). - >> TIJANI BEN JEMAA: You are right.
 You are right.
 I am so sorry, Alan.
-Alan, please go ahead.

-Thank you very much, Tijani.
-I think the question has to be answered on two levels.
-One is, what should ICANN be doing in the general sense for addressing the fact that we do not have a real presence in many parts of the world?
-I think that's over and above At-Large because there's lots of aspects of the Internet community and the domain community that should be present in other parts of the world.
-It's certainly not all related to end users.
+Alan, please go ahead. - >> ALAN GREENBERG: Thank you very much, Tijani. - I think the question has to be answered on two levels.
+One is what should ICANN be doing in the general sense for addressing the fact that we are not, do not have a real presence in many parts of the world.

+I think that is over and above At-Large because there is lots of aspects of the Internet community and the domain community that should be present in other parts of the world, and it certainly is not all related to end users.

-So, I think ICANN has to do a lot more reaching out, has to have a lot to say to people in those areas.
-And certainly, some of the things that Leon was talking about are ways to do that.
+I think ICANN has to do a lot more reaching out, has to have a lot more to say to people in those areas, and certainly some of the things that Tijani, that Leon was talking about are ways to do that.

-Once we actually admit that these areas of the world exist, then there are other things that can be done specifically on the At-Large level.
-I think that one of our real issues is that we have admit to ourselves that we are not doing a really good job in many parts of the world.
-Once you admit there is a problem, there are typical ways to solve it and ways that are probably solvable within the budgets and the scope that ICANN has.
+Once we actually admit these areas of the world exist, then there are other things that can be done specifically on the At-Large level.
+I think that one of our real issues is we have to admit to ourselves that we are not doing a really good job in many parts of the world.

+Once you admit there is a problem, there are typically ways to solve it and ways that are probably solvable within the budgets and the scope that ICANN has.

-In terms of end users, particularly, and simply users in developing countries and underserved regions, if you look at my history, I've spent over 20 years looking at figuring out how to serve the developing parts of our world better.
-That goes back into the 1990s, when I was working on training workshops for many people - including Aziz, as it turns out.
+In terms of end users, particularly, and simply users, in developing countries and underserved regions, if you look at my history, I've spent over 20 years looking at figuring out how to serve the developing parts of our world better.
+That goes back into the 1990s when I was working on training workshops for many people, including Aziz, as it turns out.

-The real issue, I think, is how you find people who not only have an interest, but have an interest in ICANN.
-It's well-established that if you're going to have an impact in some part of the world - in some city, in some place - you need to find champions.
+The real issue, I think, is how do you find people who not only have an interest but have an interest in ICANN.
+And it's well-established that if you are going to make a, have an impact in some part of the world in some city, in some place, you need to find champions.
 You need to find evangelists who will work hard to solve the problem.